 This is the story of my most embarrassing mistake.

 We had just finished staying in Nagoya.
 We had been there to see the Expo 2005 (World’s Fair) and were heading to a town called Hakone where we were going to stay at a ryokan.
-A ryokan is the equivalent of a Japanese Bed and Breakfast.
-It’s actually a Dinner and Bed and Breakfast.
+A ryokan is the equivalent of a Japanese Bed and Breakfast but is actually more of a Dinner and Bed and Breakfast.

 Thank you very much for your inquiry.